Updated: 8/28/2018 | August 8th, 2018

 To help you make the most of your visit to Khao San Road, here are some tips for visiting Khao San Road:

 - The street food on Khao San isn’t that good.
 For better food, go one street over to Soi Rambuttri.
 There is a little group of food stalls outside the 7-11 and the Pizza Company restaurant that serve authentic Thai food at a cheaper price.
 Additionally in the roundabout across the street, is a decent local market!

 - While Khao San closes at 2 am, Soi Rambuttri stays open all night long.
 Head there to continue the party if you want to stay open until the wee hours of the morning

 - Shamrock plays great live rock music.

 - The outdoor drinking stalls and Center Khao San are the best places to meet other travelers.
+Start your night there!